alaa-abuhani/Mastering-JavaScrip-in-20Days/Day13.md

 }
 // code here can NOT use carName
 ```
+#### Local variables have Function Scope: They can only be accessed from within the function.
+ * Local variables are created when a function starts, and deleted when the function is completed.

 ### having two variables at different scopes of the same name, that has a term, it's called shadowing.